windy-civi/windy-civi/scraper_next/organizations.md

 A proposal for how to allow users/orgs to configure custom feeds and reports, and do AI analysis of gov updates in general.

+## Guiding Principles
+- Decentralized organizations feeds: If users want to add an org's feed to windy civi, they most likely will have to add the url.
+This gives them freedom, and removes us from moderation requirements.
+- Should be config based: easy enough for most organization to set up.
+- Enabling GitHub Actions + GitHub Pages as the main platform, since its free and can be set up with templates.

 ## WIP: Config File

 ```yaml